sfabrizio/ozono-zsh-theme/README.md

 ## Requirements

-To work correctly you will first need to install the following:
+To work correctly you will first need to have the following installed:

 - [“Oh My ZSH!”](https://github.com/robbyrussell/oh-my-zsh/) or a compatible framework like [Antigen](https://github.com/zsh-users/antigen) or [Zgen](https://github.com/tarjoilija/zgen)
 - [nvm](https://github.com/creationix/nvm) If you want see the node prompt.
 (Your project needs to have a package.json file also)